advanderveer/27067dd17/onl/README.md

 Requires keeping of majority stake (intertwines layers) and which tip?

 ### Clock Based
+Problem: What is the byzantine fault tolerance of it

 #### Idea 1: Fixed round times
 We look at the wall clock and decide in which round we're currently at.
 The